VioletViolaVi/Milestone-Project-1/README.md

 #### Home
 The homepage includes introductory information about what BusyBakes offers, such as how much lessons cost.
 It also has a sign up button that when clicked directs the user to the sign up form.
 #### Sign Up
 The sign up page holds the sign up form.
-The user is to input their details following the guidance provided.
-On completion, there is a sign up button underneath to be clicked on in order to send the data so the user can join the membership.
+The user enters their details in the inputs.
+On completion, there is a sign up button underneath to be clicked so their entered data can be sent to BusyBakes for their membership to be created.
 #### Testimonials
 The testimonials page consists of positive feedback from people who joined BusyBakes to learn how to bake or improve on current baking skills.The page has photos of them as well as the baked items they created.
 This page provides users with proof that BusyBakes is a good company to learn from.
 It also has a sign up button that when clicked directs the user to the sign up form.
 #### Schedule